dbenielli/scikit-multimodallearn/doc/tutorial/auto_examples/usecase/plot_usecase_exampleMumBo.rst

  .. code-block:: none

+    /home/dominique/.virtualenvs/env_multiv/local/lib/python3.6/site-packages/sklearn/ensemble/weight_boosting.py:29: DeprecationWarning: numpy.core.umath_tests is an internal NumPy module and should not be imported.
+It will be removed in a future NumPy release. from numpy.core.umath_tests import inner1d
     result of MumboClassifier on digit
-    96.0
+    98.22222222222223
-    /home/dominique/projets/ANR-Lives/scikit-multimodallearn/examples/usecase/plot_usecase_exampleMumBo.py:51: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. plt.show()
+    /home/dominique/projets/ANR-Lives/scikit-multimodallearn/examples/usecase/plot_usecase_exampleMumBo.py:73: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. plt.show()